Rajesh2730/ATTS-Aurumm/README.md

 MERN Stack Project

-A MERN Stack application built with MongoDB, Express, React, and Node.js.
+A MERN Stack application built with  React.
 This project demonstrates a full-stack web application with a modern, responsive UI and robust backend functionality.

 🚀 Features